-The wines covered in The Wine Cellar Insider listed as Bordeaux Superieur are often some of the best candidates in vintage after vintage for the best value Bordeaux wine of the year.
+The wines covered in The Wine Cellar Insider listed as Bordeaux Superieur are often some of the best candidates in vintage after vintage for the best value Bordeaux wines of the year.
 Merlot and Cabernet Franc are the most important grape varieties in the production of wines classed as Bordeaux Superieur.

-White wines can also earn the classification of Bordeaux Superieur.
+As I mentioned earlier, white wines can also earn the classification of Bordeaux Superieur.
 White Bordeaux Superieur wines are produced from Sauvignon Blanc, Semillon, Muscadelle and Sauvignon Gris.
 In fact, the famous dry, white wine of Chateau d’Yquem, “Y” is classed as a Bordeaux Superieur.

 There are numerous, delicious, well-priced, Bordeaux value wines classed as Bordeaux Superieur that are worth buying.
 In fact, some of the best values in the entire region come from Bordeaux Superieur!
 Look for Chateau Bolaire, Domaine du Bouscat, Domaine de Courteillac, Chateau Le Conseiller, Chateau Croix Mouton, Chateau Grand Village, Chateau Gree-Laroque, Chateau Le Pin Beausoleil, Chateau Rauzan Despagne and Chateau Reignac.